Habits · July 22, 2025

 Typical Puff Count by Product

-Ultimately, getting familiar with these differences is the first step toward tracking your consumption accurately, no matter what product you prefer.
+Getting familiar with these differences represents the first step toward tracking consumption accurately, regardless of preferred product.

 Why Every Puff Is Different

-This is where mindful consumption begins.
-When you understand what makes one puff different from the next, you can move past just counting and start seeing the full picture of your personal habits.
+When you understand what makes puffs variable, you move beyond counting toward seeing the complete picture of personal habits.

 What Changes a Puff?

-Puff Duration: This is the big one.
-The length of your inhale directly impacts how much you consume.
-A quick, one-second drag is just a taste compared to a longer, three-second draw, which delivers significantly more vapor or smoke.
+- Puff Duration: Inhale length directly impacts consumption.
+A quick, one-second drag differs vastly from a longer, three-second draw, delivering significantly more vapor or smoke.

-Puff Intensity: How hard are you inhaling?
-A slow, gentle draw naturally pulls less through the device than a strong, forceful one.
+- Puff Intensity: How hard you inhale matters.
+Slow, gentle draws pull less through the device than strong, forceful ones.

-Device Power Settings: If you're using a vape, the wattage or temperature setting is a game-changer.
-Cranking up the power creates thicker, denser vapor, meaning you get more with every puff.
+- Device Power Settings: For vapes, wattage or temperature settings are game-changers.
+Increased power creates thicker, denser vapor, meaning more consumption per puff.

-Understanding this variability is the first step toward gaining real control.
-When you recognize that a puff is a dynamic action, not a fixed unit, you can start making more conscious choices about your consumption.
+Understanding this variability constitutes the first step toward gaining real control.
+When you recognize that a puff represents a dynamic action, not a fixed unit, you can start making more conscious consumption choices.

 Comparing Puff Counts for Vapes and Cigarettes